Discover why educators and other professionals have been recommending Landmark College to students and families for over three decades. Register today

 Meet the Landmark College Institute for Research and Training (LCIRT) Staff

-Manju Banerjee, Ph.D., is Vice President and Director of Landmark College Institute for Research and Training (LCIRT) and Associate Professor at Landmark College.
-Dr. Banerjee has over 28 years of experience in the field of learning disabilities, AD/HD, and postsecondary education, and is a certified diagnostician and teacher-consultant on learning disabilities.
-She has published and presented extensively, both nationally and internationally, on topics such as: disability documentation and accommodations, and technological competencies for postsecondary transition and online learning.
-She was Co-PI of $1.03 million U.S. Dept. of Education demonstration project grant (#P333A080053) on “UDI Online: Applying Universal Design for Instruction to Online and Blended Courses” awarded in 2008 and completed in 2012.
-She currently teaches a graduate level online course on Universal Design: Principles and Practice.
-She is an editorial board member of the Journal of Postsecondary Education and Disability; LD: A Multi-Disciplinary Journal, Professional Advisory Board member to the Learning Disability Association of America, and a consultant to Educational Testing Service.
+Manju Banerjee, Ph.D. is Vice President of Educational Research and Innovation.
+Dr. Banerjee has over 29 years of experience in the field of learning disabilities, ADHD, and postsecondary disability services.
+She is a certified diagnostician and teacher-consultant on learning disabilities.
+She has published and presented extensively, both nationally and internationally, on topics such as: disability documentation and accommodations, technological competencies for postsecondary transition, online learning, and universal design.
+She has been and currently is PI/Co-PI on multiple federal, foundational, and NSF grants.
+She teaches a graduate level online course on Universal Design: Principles and Practice.
+Manju Banerjee is an editorial board member of the Journal of Postsecondary Education and Disability; LD: A Multi-Disciplinary Journal, Professional Advisory Board member to the Learning Disability Association of America, and a consultant to Educational Testing Service.
 She received her doctoral degree from the Neag School of Education, University of Connecticut, on the application of universal design to high stakes assessment.
 See Dr. Banerjee’s clip on UDL at Landmark College: https://www.youtube.com/watch?v=_HHvRzemuHA

-At Landmark, Linda has directed tutorial and teacher training programs, taught English, study skills, and music classes, and served as an academic advisor and academic dean.
-She was appointed to the Landmark College Institute for Research and Training in 2001, and currently serves as a Lead Education Specialist.
-She frequently presents workshops, seminars and graduate courses for educators and parents.
+At Landmark College, Ms. Hecker has directed tutorial and teacher training programs; taught English, study skills, and music classes; and served as an academic advisor and academic dean.
+She was appointed to the Landmark College Institute for Research and Training in 2001 and currently serves as a Lead Education Specialist.
+She frequently presents workshops, seminars, and graduate courses for educators and parents.
 Her areas of expertise include literacy, executive function, assistive technology, and Universal Design.
 She is a certified Wilson Reading System teacher who has provided extensive professional development about dyslexia support and interventions.
-Hecker is the author of numerous articles and book chapters, including work on multi sensory learning and assistive technology.
+Hecker is the author of numerous articles and book chapters, including work on multi-sensory learning and assistive technology.
 She received her B.A. from Brandeis University and her M.Ed. from the University of Hartford.
-Linda has an active second life as an avid amateur violinist/violist who performs in many regional orchestras and ensembles.
+Ms. Hecker has an active second life as an avid amateur violinist/violist who performs in many regional orchestras and ensembles.

-For additional information
+For additional information:

-for Research and Training
+Landmark College Institute for Research and Training

-1 River Road South
+19 River Road South